mfidino/mfidino.github.io/blog/_posts/2022-2-1-a_simple_static_occupancy_model.md

 ![Histogram of 1000 simulations of 100 Bernoulli(0.75) trails]({{site.url}}/blog/images/stocc01.JPEG#center)

 If ecologists had the power of a Disney princess and all the animals of the forest would line up and say hello, we would perfectly observe the occupancy status of our species of interest at each site.
 It would be great, and modeling could simply be done with logistic regression.
 However, ecologists are fallible.
 We make mistakes, and species can be present at a location and go undetected.
 To continue our example, lets assume we only have a 0.35 probability of detecting a species if it is present.
-If we only go out and visit each site one time, the observed occupancy we find at the end of our study is going to be substantially lower then the true occupancy on the landscape.
+If we only visit each site one time, the observed occupancy we find at the end of our study is going to be substantially lower then the true occupancy on the landscape based on the way we set up this example.

 ```R
 # Add in observational error